Borshchiv Ghetto: Ghetto history

 Some Jews, however, were hiding in various recesses both in the ghetto and in other places.
-So occupation authorities announced that those who come out by themselves would not be destroyed, and would be in a labor camp.
-About 360 people believed them, but they were executed on 14 August.
+Occupation authorities announced that those who came out by themselves would not be killed and would instead be sent to a labor camp.
+About 360 people believed them, but they were executed on 14 August 1943.

-Several Jewish physicians from the ghetto were saved by UPA, where they helped in the fight against the Nazis.
-In 1943 doctor Tayblis from a village Korolivka and doctor Monya Helyar from the village Turylche were rescued.
+Several Jewish physicians from the ghetto were saved by the Ukrainian Insurgent Army (UPA), where they helped in the fight against the Nazis.
+In 1943 doctor Tayblis from Korolivka and doctor Monya Helyar from Turylche were rescued.

 Some people succeeded in hiding until the end of the war.
-For example, Saul and Esther Stermer, their six children, and several other Jewish families from Korolivka hid in a cave Verteba near the village Bilche Zolote.
-When raids intensified and two of the escapees were killed, they went into hiding to the cave of Priest's Grotto.
+For example, Saul and Esther Stermer, their six children, and several other Jewish families from Korolivka hid in Verteba Cave near Bilche-Zolote.
+When raids intensified and two of the escapees were killed, they went into hiding in Priest's Grotto.
 The 38 people had been hiding there for 511 days.
 Local farmers helped the Jews by bringing them food and reporting some news.
 For example, one farmer gave them a wain of barley.
-The fugitives grounded the barley, and thus were able to feed themselves.
-In 1993, a police officer from New York, and an amateur caver found the remains of their settlement in the Priest's Grotto cave.
+The fugitives grounded the barley were able to feed themselves.
+In 1993, a police officer from New York and an amateur caver found the remains of their settlement in Priest's Grotto cave.

-Some children who escaped death, secretly lived with families of peasants.
+Some children who escaped death secretly lived with families of peasants.
 Many residents of Borshchiv Raion were awarded the title "Righteous Among the Nations".